Multiplayer bandits without observing collision information: Relaxing the assumptions.

 To bound the number of rounds of the algorithm, note that

-thus $\eps \geq \mu/120K$.
-So the number of rounds of the algorithm is $ 8 K \log (K^2/9\delta)/\eps^2 + 4K \log (6K/\mu\delta) \log(6/\delta)/\eps^2 =O(K^3 \log^2 (K/\mu\delta) / \mu^2) $, as required.
+thus $\eps \geq \mubar/120K$.
+So the number of rounds of the algorithm is $ 8 K \log (K^2/9\delta)/\eps^2 + 4K \log (6K/\mubar\delta) \log(6/\delta)/\eps^2 =O(K^3 \log^2 (K/\mubar\delta) / \mubar^2)$, as required.

-\section{Proof of Theorem~\ref{thm:anticoordination}}
+\section{Proof of Theorem~\ref{thm:anticoordination}.}

+In this section, we present a distributed algorithm that, with probability at least $1-\delta$, converges to an $\eps$-Nash equilibrium in any stochastic anti-coordination game within $O(\log(K/\delta) (K/\eps^2+K^2/\eps))$ many rounds.

+Note that the players do not observe collisions, and in particular, they do not observe the actions of other players, but we assume each player has the option of choosing a dummy action, which is given index 0 and produces no reward.
+We are still making the Assumptions 1--3 stated on page~\pageref{assumptions} (but there is no parameter $T$ here).

-First, the player pulls arms uniformly at random, and maintains an estimate for the mean of each arm.
-An argument similar to that of Lemma~\ref{lem:goodestimateofmeans} gives that, after $512K \log (6mK/\delta) /\eps^2$ rounds, with probability at least $1-\delta/2m$ all estimated means are within $\eps/2$ of the actual means.
+We describe the algorithm each player executes.
+First, the player pulls arms uniformly at random and maintains an estimate for the arm means.
+An argument similar to that of Lemma~\ref{lem:goodestimateofmeans} gives that, after $512K \log (6mK/\delta) /\eps^2$ rounds, with probability at least $1-\delta/2m$, all estimated means are within distance $\eps/2$ of the actual means.
 By a union bound over all players, this is true uniformly over all players with probability at least $1-\delta/2$.